AlexVipond/jennifervipond.github.io/_posts/2018-02-17-the-second-amendment.md

 >We need to keep guns out of the hands of mentally ill people with violent tendencies.

 By researching automobile accidents, American engineers have made huge progress in making our cars safer and in reducing automobile related deaths and injuries.
 We have all benefited.
 The same approach could help reduce gun violence, but since 1996 the Centers for Disease Control has been unable to fund research that could help make guns safer.
+As a result we have very little objective evidence on how to best prevent the public health crisis of gun related deaths.
 Guns could be made theft resistant and child resistant without interfering with the rights of gun owners.

 > Guns can be made theft resistant and child resistant without interfering with the rights of gun owners.